simon01239/ada/index.md

 - COVID-19
 - Terrorism

-Due to a lack of data, we will not analyze the COVID-19 topic specifically.
+Due to a lack of data, we will not analyze the COVID-19 and Rusia topic specifically for the first part.
 ### Immigration
 Let's start our journey by taking a look into one of the most controvers discussed topic in the European countries, the immigration theme.
 How did it develop over time?